renuo/onlylogs/README.md

 Logs are streamed through a WebSocket connection, the Websocket is not protected, but in order to stream a file, the file path must be white-listed (see section below) and the file path encrypted using `Onlylogs::SecureFilePath.encrypt`

+## Customization

+Onlylogs provides two ways to customize the appearance of the log viewer: CSS Variables and a complete style override.
+Check the file [_log_container_styles.html.erb](app/views/onlylogs/shared/_log_container_styles.html.erb) for the complete list of CSS variables.

 ## Configuration

+Check `configuration.rb` to see a list of all possible configuration.

 ### File Access Security